-That’s why you need a sales pipeline.
+This is why you need a sales pipeline.

-A well-structured pipeline helps you manage all those nuances and organize leads, so your sales team can focus on those prospects who are really engaged and have a high probability to convert to paying customers.
+A well-structured pipeline helps you manage all those nuances and organize leads, so your sales team can focus on prospects who are really engaged and have a high probability to convert to paying customers.

-Capabilities and limitations of free CRMs
+The limitations of free CRMs

-More bluntly, “free” always comes with the price of sacrificing features and functionality.
+Put another way, “free” always comes with the price of sacrificing features and functionality.

 It’s often better to budget for a CRM tool that meets all of your needs off the bat, instead of getting stuck with a surprise bill.